Targets & Limits

 For personnel that are paid hourly, the Starting Monthly Salary value, on the Line Setup modal, will be equal to the hourly rate of pay times the number of hours in a standard month (173.3 hours).
-Use the % Effort field to adjust the amount of pay for each period.

 The Salary Inflation Rate is the value specified in the Inflation & Benefit Rates section of the Properties tab page.
-It is editable, and any change in a period’s value will cascade to subsequent periods for this person.

 The Adjusted Monthly Base Salary is automatically calculated.
 It equals the Monthly Base Salary amount increased by the Salary Inflation Rate.